-Spinal cord stimulation is a minimally invasive treatment that provides pain relief for chronic pain in the back, neck, leg or arm.
-Also called neurostimulation, the implanted device uses electrical impulses to reduce or eliminate the sensation of pain.
+Spinal cord stimulation for chronic pain is a minimally invasive treatment that uses an implanted device to interrupt pain signals from reaching the brain.
+It is an effective peripheral neuropathy treatment and also helps reduce chronic pain in the back, neck, leg or arm.
+A type of neurostimulation, spinal cord stimulation uses an implanted device to send electrical impulses to reduce or eliminate the sensation of pain.
 The electrical impulses are delivered via tiny leads that are attached to the spine and powered by a small pacemaker-like generator that’s implanted under the skin in your abdomen or upper buttocks.
 Patients receive a wireless remote that allows them to control the amount of stimulation being delivered, since chronic pain isn’t always constant.

 Spinal cord stimulation was first approved by the FDA in 1989 for the treatment of chronic pain.
 But early devices were limiting.
 Today, spinal cord stimulators, including the Boston Scientific models our Neurosurgery One Denver spine surgeons use, are smaller, safer, and more convenient.
 As such, they’re being used to treat even more types of chronic pain when conservative therapies don’t provide relief.

 Watch this video with Dr. Angela Bohnen, Denver spine surgeon with Neurosurgery One, to learn how spinal cord stimulation works and hear how one young mom was able to stop all pain medications after having spinal cord stimulation.

 Continue reading below to learn more about spinal cord stimulation, or click to go directly to the question you are interested in.